Strange Enchantment

-Strange Enchantment is the fourteenth studio album by American singer Vic Damone, released by Capitol Records in March 1962.
+Strange Enchantment is the fourteenth studio album by American singer Vic Damone, released by Capitol Records in March 1962, and was available both in stereo and mono.
 It was produced by Jack Marshall.

+The albums contains mix of originals and covers of songs from the 1920s ("Hawaiian Wedding Song"), 1930s ("Poinciana", The Moon of Manakoora "), 1940s ("Shangri-La", "Flamingo"), and 1950s ("Ebb Tide").

 The album was released on compact disc by EMI Music Distribution on May 31, 1999, as a double album pairing it with Damone's 1962 album, The Lively Ones.
 Strange Enchantment was included in a box set entitled Seven Classic Albums Box Set, which contains all 7 of his studio albums, and was released on February 5, 2016.

 Reception

-Giving it four stars to indicate "strong sales potential", Billboard believed it "Here's the rich-voiced Vic Damone in a selection of moody, haunting, far-away type songs, an exotic set full of the percussion and flavor of the islands.
+Giving it four stars to indicate "strong sales potential", Billboard stated that "Here's the rich-voiced Vic Damone in a selection of moody, haunting, far-away type songs, an exotic set full of the percussion and flavor of the islands.